berkley4/ungoogled-chromium-debian/.github/README.md

 - Using git often avoids compatibility/availabilty issues associated with tarball sources
 - Self-built BOLT/LTO/PGO optimised and polly-enabled clang/llvm is preferred for building
     - requiring a recent version of clang often means fewer build headaches
+- Upstream rust is preferred (a simple script-based install)
 - A configure shell script is provided to enable easy customisation of the build
     - it takes out much of the complexity might otherwise be present in debian/rules
     - it handles dependencies, patches, enabling/disabling system libraries and components